raspibolt/raspibolt/bonus/bitcoin/mempool.md

 We now need to modify the nginx configuration to create a web server for the website on port 4081.

-* Create a proxy server for the Mempool website on port 4081
+* Create a nginx configuration file for the Mempool website with a server listening on port 4081

   ```sh
   $ sudo nano /etc/nginx/sites-available/mempool-ssl.conf